 This post may contain affiliate links.
 Please see our disclosure policy.

-This easy Pumpkin Cake recipe is moist and fluffy with delicious pumpkin spice flavor and a tender crumb.
-Topped with sweet ‘n tangy cream cheese frosting, this cake is a fall favorite!
+The best ever Pumpkin Cake is tender, moist, wonderfully delicious and fall-spiced!
+Topped with cream cheese frosting, this cake is a crowd favorite!

 Learn how to make a pumpkin cake with me in simple, easy steps with photos (woohoo!).
-This fall dessert recipe is one of my family’s very favorites and one you’ll be making time and time again, just like this monkey bread!
+This fall dessert recipe is one of my family’s very favorites and one you’ll be making time and time again, just like pumpkin pie overnight oats and pumpkin chocolate chip cupcakes!

 Pumpkin Cake Ingredients

-• Spices: I use both ground cinnamon and homemade pumpkin pie spice for the best balance of flavors to enhance this pumpkin cake.
+- Spices: by using both ground cinnamon and pumpkin pie spice, we’ll have the best balance of flavors to enhance this pumpkin cake

-2. In a medium bowl, whisk together wet ingredients: pumpkin, granulated sugar, light brown sugar, oil, and eggs.
+Add all wet ingredients into a mixing bowl and whisk together: pumpkin, granulated sugar, light brown sugar, oil, and eggs.

-1. Add the dry ingredients into a large bowl: flour, baking powder, cinnamon, pumpkin pie spice, baking soda, and salt.
+Next, add the dry ingredients into a separate, large bowl: flour, baking powder, cinnamon, pumpkin pie spice, baking soda, and salt.
 Whisk until well mixed.

-1. Pour the pumpkin cake batter into the lined baking pan and spread into an even layer.
-Bake for about 30 minutes.
+Now, pour the pumpkin cake batter into the lined baking pan.
+Spread batter into an even layer.

-1. Cool about 2 hours on a cooling rack.
-Make the cream cheese frosting.
-Use an offset spatula to frost the cooled cake.
-Chill in the fridge for about 30 minutes, then slice into 12 squares.
+In the last 20-30 minutes of cooling, make the cream cheese frosting.
+Frost the cooled cake.
+Chill in the fridge for about 30 minutes, then slice into 9-16 squares.

 Does Pumpkin Cake Need To Be Refrigerated?